Bank Statement Loans | Traditional Home Loans |

 If you meet the following criteria, you may be eligible for a bank statement loan:

-- You must have three months of PITI reserves in the bank for loan amounts under $1 million and six months for loan amounts over $1 million.
-Twelve months of PITI reserves are required on loans over $1.5 million.
+- You must have three to six months of PITI reserves in the bank for loan amounts under $1.5 million.
+Twelve months of PITI reserves are required on loans over $3 million.

 - You may qualify with as little as 12 months of bank statement deposits.